 Formal systems operate by rule-governed transformation within defined spaces.
 An algorithm presupposes criteria for legitimate inputs, valid outputs, and successful completion.
 But those criteria are not generated by the algorithm itself.
 They belong to a prior domain of intelligibility within which rule-following is meaningful.

 We have called such domains teleo-spaces: non-algorithmic spaces of oriented intelligibility in which fittingness, adequacy, and distortion can be discerned.
 Teleo-spaces are not mystical domains.
-They are the preconditions under which formal systems can function at all.
+They are the Logos-articulated openness of plurality already given.

-If teleo-spaces presuppose determinability, then no formal system is self-justifying.
+If teleo-spaces presuppose determinability, and determinability presupposes non-brute differentiation, then no formal system is self-justifying.
 Mathematical Platonism errs by reifying determinability into abstract objects.
 Formalism errs by treating consistency as foundational rather than derivative.
 Nominalism errs by dissolving structure into convention.

-The middle path recognizes that formal systems articulate what is already structurally available.
-Mathematics does not create mathematical possibility; it discovers regions of determinability that are real prior to axiomatization.
-Logic does not generate logical space; it operates within a structured openness it did not produce.
+The middle path recognizes that formal systems articulate what is already structurally available because reality has first been differentiated and rendered open.
+Mathematics does not create mathematical possibility; it discovers regions of determinability grounded in plurality.
+Logic does not generate logical space; it operates within openness it did not produce.

 This does not relativize formal knowledge.
 It grounds it.
-Algorithms function, proofs convince, models succeed—because reality is intrinsically articulable in structured ways.
+Algorithms function, proofs convince, models succeed—because reality is articulable in structured ways.
 Algorithmicity is powerful, but it is not ultimate.
-It presupposes teleological intelligibility.
-The computational model explains how symbols are manipulated; it does not explain why articulation can be meaningful or why adequacy can be recognized.
+It presupposes teleological intelligibility grounded prior to formal rule.

 Teleo-spaces are therefore not competitors to formal systems.
 They are their condition of possibility.